ldmckeen/aruba-ldmckeen-ap-scan/README_ARUBA.md

 #### System Updates
 * Update to make use of a choice of DB instances.

+#### Testing Updates
+* Add more negative case tests and mock interactions with DB and Geolocation API
+* Add more edge case testing for finer grained interactions with the REST API

 #### DeploymentUpdates
 * Dockerise Application for use in a containerised environment